 - nausea and vomiting

 You can avoid chills from exercise by remaining hydrated and dressing appropriately for your workouts.
-Consider avoiding exercise during the coldest or hottest times of day and also limiting the duration of time spent in intense activity.
+Avoid avoiding exercise during the coldest or hottest times of day and limit the time spent in intense activity.

-Hydrating and getting your temperature back into a normal range are usually enough to eliminate your symptoms.
+Hydrating and returning your temperature to normal can eliminate your symptoms.

-In some instances, though, you may require IV fluids to treat the condition.
+In some instances, you may require IV fluids to treat the condition.

 An underactive thyroid is a thyroid gland that doesn’t produce enough of the hormones needed to regulate metabolic rate or support overall health.
 This condition can cause an increased sensitivity to cold, resulting in chills.